Aryamantiwari17/Automatic-Email-Reply-System/README.md

 1. Clone the repository:
 git clone https://github.com/Aryamantiwari17/Automatic-Email-Reply-System
 cd film-equipment-rental-email-system

-Copy
-2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate  # On Windows, use venv\Scripts\activate Copy
+2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate
+# On Windows, use venv\Scripts\activate

-3. Install the required packages: pip install -r requirements.txt
+4. Install the required packages: pip install -r requirements.txt

-Copy
-4. Set up your environment variables:
+5. Set up your environment variables:
 Create a `.env` file in the project root and add your Groq API key:
 GROQ_API_KEY=your_api_key_here
-Copy

 ## Usage

 Run the main script to process sample emails: python main.py
-Copy

 This will demonstrate the system's ability to classify emails and generate appropriate responses.

 ## Project Structure